Ravest95/DeepDiveEmulator/README.md

 - Certificates that are used for website recreation will expire in 100 years.
 (In case you are immortal.)

 # How to download:
-- Click on the green "Code" button and press Download ZIP.
+- Click on the green "Code" button and press "Download ZIP".
 - Extract the folder wherever you want.
 - Rename the "DeepDiveEmulator-main" to whatever you want.

 # How to install:
 - Install XAMPP.
 (Only host need to do this in multiplayer.)
 - Block connection for the game.
-(Host.)
+(Only host.)
 - Start XAMPP.
-(Host.)
+(Only host.)
 - Change the Deep Dive mission.
-(Host.)
+(Only host.)
 - Download an old version of the game.
 (Everyone.)
 - Install Goldberg Emulator.
 (Everyone.)
 - Start any VPN (This will be on you.
 Use Hamachi or Radmin.)